KJHJason/Cultured-Downloader-CLI/README.md

 This program has only been tested on Windows 10.
 Hence, if you encounter any issues on other operating systems, I may not be able to help you.

+## Disclaimers

+- Cultured Downloader is not liable for any damages caused.
+- Pixiv:
+  - Pixiv API calls are throttled to avoid being rate limited.
+  - Try not to overuse the program when downloading from Pixiv as it can cause your IP to be flagged by Cloudflare.

 ## Usage Example

 The example below assumes you are using [Go](https://go.dev/dl/) to run the program.